 I don’t see the point of it.
 I’m sure it was a time saver for someone but I’ll continue to use the exact wording, otherwise you could run into issues if the SQL Server team add a new setting that contains the same phrase; like Index Create Memory (Max).

 When you have an issue on standardised kit, your first question is usually what’s changed or how is that server different to the others.
 With over 100 instances to check, this can take a while to diagnose, but you usually find that a setting has changed or a job has been disabled.
 If you don’t find anything, then you still have an answer and can focus your time elsewhere.
-You can get a long way with scripts, either dumping to a central table or using CMS and / or using policy-based management, but we found that these approaches still didn’t cut it.
+You can get a long way with scripts, either dumping to a central table or using a multi-script tool like CMS or Aireforge Script, or even policy-based management, but we found that these approaches still didn’t cut it.